Friday, May 4, 2018

 The film had a budget of $60 million dollars.
 It grossed only $80.7 million dollars causing a loss to Dreamworks of $125 million dollars.
 Which just missed bankrupting the company.
 "Sinbad the Sailor" was not a salable commodity anymore in the United States.

 Which brings me to the 2010 and a made for television/video production by "The Asylum".
-Released on May 25th, "The 7 Adventures of Sinbad" aka: "The 7 Voyages of Sinbad", sounds too close to the 1958 classic "The 7th Voyage of Sinbad", is a typical "Asylum Mockbuster" attempting to cash in on the May 28th release of Walt Disney's "Prince of Persia: The Sands of Time".
+Released on May 25th, "The 7 Adventures of Sinbad" aka: "The 7 Voyages of Sinbad", sounds too close to Ray Harryhausen's, 1958 classic, "The 7th Voyage of Sinbad", for a typical "Asylum Mockbuster" attempting to cash in on the May 28th release of Walt Disney's "Prince of Persia: The Sands of Time".

 How this can be considered related to the Disney film, or "Sinbad" in general is stretching the audiences beliefs.